Let’s cook up some great holiday gift ideas.

 I am not usually a fan of single-use kitchen gear, but these 10-blade herb shears make quick, neat work of mincing fresh herbs, especially chives.

 I constantly use parchment for baking, sheet pan dinners, and even gift wrapping, But I always find parchment a little tough to eyeball for size, and tend to rip it.
 Pre-cut half-sheets of parchment make life much simpler.

 Always a good call for cooks.
-There are always essential classics any home cook deserves to own, and 2020 had some great new cookbooks to add to an existing collection.
+There are always essential classics any home cook deserves to own, and this year had some fantastic new cookbooks to add to an existing collection.